ttoino/feup-mfs-proj1/report.md

 #### Track

-- We defined the train line as a directed acyclic graph of `Track`s, each representing a portion of the line.
+- We defined the train line as a graph of `Track`s, each representing a portion of the line.
 Each `Track` knows which Tracks come after itself.
+- This graph is a directed acyclic graph, meaning that there are no loops in the track.
+Additionally, a track cannot be skipped, meaning that if there is a sequence A &rarr; B &rarr; C, there cannot be a sequence A &rarr; C.
 - `Track`s can be categorized as `Entry` or `Exit` tracks based on their connectivity to other tracks.
 If a `Track` is the start of the line, it is an `Entry`, if it is the end of the line, it is an `Exit`.
+A track cannot be both an `Entry` and an `Exit`.
 - The state of each track can be `Free`, `Occupied`, or `Unknown`, which is determined by the presence of trains and communication status.
 - Initialization: At the systems initial phase, all tracks are considered to be in the `Free` state.
 This represents the default condition where no trains are present, and the tracks are available for use.